 Welcome back to the Neurodiverging Podcast!
 Today, certified life coach Danielle Sullivan discusses the basics of what emotional intelligence is and why it can be difficult for neurodivergent people to develop emotional intelligence skills.
 We're also discussing alexithymia, how folks with autism process emotions differently than neurotypical people, and some easy interventions you can try at home to improve your own emotional intelligence skills, too!

-Click here to learn more about "What Is This Feeling?" - Danielle's introductory, self-paced course to increase your own emotional intelligence!
+Click here to learn more about "Autistic Emotions Explained" - my introductory, self-paced course to increase your own emotional intelligence!

 🎧 Want to listen?
 This post is based off of Episode 34 of the Neurodiverging Podcast!
 Listen on Apple Podcasts | Google Podcasts | Spotify | Youtube

-Want special access to the Patrons-Only Aftershow, and many other perks?
+Want a 15% discount on the my course, and many other perks?
 Consider pledging $1, $5, or $10 a month to fund the Neurodiverging Podcast.
 Find out more and pledge today at patreon.com/neurodiverging.

 - Learn more about mindfulness from our episode with Dr. Rabia Subhani, and check out her Mindful Village mindfulness program for neurodiverse families here.

-- Click here to learn more about "What Is This Feeling?" - Danielle's introductory, self-paced course to increase your own emotional intelligence!
+- Click here to learn more about "Autistic Emotions Explained" - Danielle's introductory, self-paced course to increase your own emotional intelligence!